Building Confident Connections, One Conversation at a Time

-I always knew I wanted to be a teacher, but in my mind I imagined I would be struggling to teach angsty teens the works of Shakespeare and Milton.
-Now I find myself the owner of a language school that caters to CEOs and 30-year-old techies, as well as the underrepresented immigrant community.
-Most people teach ESL as a part time gig while they follow a spouse across the world or during a gap year.
+I always knew I wanted to be a teacher, but in my mind, I imagined I would be struggling to teach angsty teens the works of Shakespeare and Milton.
+Now I find myself a freelance language coach for CEOs, 30-year-old techies, and the underrepresented immigrant community.
+Most people teach ESL as a part-time gig while they follow a spouse across the world or during a gap year.
 So how did I get here?
-My journey to business English teacher has been a story 10 years in the making, and I’d like to share it with you.
+My journey to business English coach has been a story 10 years in the making, and I’d like to share it with you.

-While extremely rewarding, that experience did little to prepare me for teaching businessmen advanced negotiation tactics, but it got my foot in the door when a company was desperate for native speakers with any experience.
+While extremely rewarding, that experience did little to prepare me to teach businesspeople advanced negotiation tactics, but it got my foot in the door when a company was desperate for native speakers with any experience.
 I worked in a private business school where the majority of our students were professionals looking to polish their presenting skills or learn how to participate in meetings with cut-throat Americans and overly polite Brits.

 "The vast majority of English verbs only have four conjugations: the infinitive, -s, -ed, and -ing"

-After just one year at the private business school, I was given a head teaching position where I was responsible for creating new content, training teachers and handling the most difficult of students.
-It was hard work, but something I really excelled at.
-I spent 5 years there refining my skills and by the end, I knew this was more than just a fling.
+After just one year at the private business school, I was given a head teaching position where I was responsible for creating new content, training teachers, and handling the most difficult of students.
+It was hard work, but something I excelled at and truly loved.
+I spent 5 years there refining my skills, and by the end, I knew this was more than just a fling.

-By this time I was married to a Frenchman and while I loved living in France, I wanted him to have the same experience that I had living abroad.
+By this time, I was married to a Frenchman, and while I loved living in France, I wanted him to have the same experience that I had had living abroad.
 So we packed our bags and came back to the only place I could really call home: the Bay Area.
 Unfortunately, there are a lot more native English speakers in the US than in France, so the job market for English teachers at home was pretty abysmal.
-I found a position teaching groups in a classroom setting that was a lot of fun, but the pay was terrible and I really missed the intimate feeling I had with my business students back in Paris.
+I found a position teaching groups in a classroom setting that was a lot of fun, but the pay was terrible, and I really missed the intimate feeling I had with my business students back in Paris.

 "I spent 5 years there refining my skills and by the end, I knew this was more than just a fling"

-So after a year, when a colleague of mine proposed a partnership to create our own language school, I jumped at the offer.
+So after a year, when a colleague proposed a partnership to create our own language school, I jumped at the offer.
 I was also pregnant at the time and knew that my current salary wouldn’t cover the cost of childcare in the Bay Area, so it seemed like the perfect time to take a break and try to create something that really fit with what I wanted to do.
-What I didn’t know was that starting a business and having a baby are probably two of the most difficult things I will probably ever do in my life, and doing them at the same time was a ludicrous idea, but thanks to my stubborn will and my amazingly talented business partner, I’ve survived both and things are right where they need to be.
+What I didn’t know was that starting a business and having a newborn baby at the same time was a ludicrous idea, but thanks to my stubborn will, talented business partner, and a hugely supportive husband, I’ve survived both, and things are right where they need to be.

-I plan on raising my child bilingual in French and English, because speaking a second (or third or fourth) language is such an enriching experience.
+I plan to raise my child bilingual in French and English because speaking a second (or third or fourth) language is such an enriching experience.
 But I know that he will be one of the lucky ones to grow up speaking English as a native.
-Unfortunately, the international need for English means that people who don’t speak it perfectly are often considered less intelligent or less employable by us English speaking folk.
+Unfortunately, the international need for English means that people who don’t speak it perfectly are often considered less capable by us English-speaking folk.
 We have a huge advantage that many of us take for granted.
 While this is unfair, it’s a fact that dominates the business world.
-That’s why I think English should be accessible to everyone, regardless of background, ability or financial situation.
+That’s why I think English should be accessible to everyone, regardless of background, ability, or financial situation.
 One of the things I’m most excited about with My English Coaches is our community outreach program.
-We plan on hosting free Meetups and providing free workshops aimed at giving everyone the opportunity to achieve their potential, regardless of what language they grew up speaking.
+We plan to host free Meetups and provide free workshops to give everyone the opportunity to reach their potential, regardless of the language they grew up speaking.

 "The better we communicate, the better we are at solving problems and working together."